-WASHINGTON (AP) — Interest rates on short-term Treasury bills fell in Monday's auction to their lowest levels in five weeks.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills were unchanged in Monday's auction.

-The Treasury Department auctioned $32 billion in three-month bills at a discount rate of 0.070 percent, down from 0.075 percent last week.
-Another $27 billion in six-month bills was auctioned at a discount rate of 0.095 percent, down from 0.100 percent last week.
+The Treasury Department auctioned $29 billion in three-month bills at a discount rate of 0.030 percent, unchanged from last week.
+Another $25 billion in six-month bills was auctioned at a discount rate of 0.050 percent, also the same as last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.30 percent last week from 0.29 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.10 percent last week from 0.11 percent the previous week.